emarsden/pgmacs/doc/src/editing.md

 minibuffer if you’re unsure of the expected format).

 For certain column types and very long column values, it may be more convenient to use the **widget-based editing interface** to edit a column value.
-Move the cursor to the relevant column value and type `w`.
+Move the cursor to the relevant column value and type <kbd>w</kbd>.
 This will open a dedicated buffer with an editing widget suitable for that column’s type, as illustrated below for an HSTORE key->value map.

 ![Screenshot of hstore editing widget](img/screenshot-widget-hstore.png)